Northern China flash flood kills 8, Xinhua reports

 The announcement follows mounting international criticism and alarming images of widespread starvation.
 According to the Gaza Health Ministry, 133 people including 87 children have died from malnutrition since October 2023.

-Aid airdrops resumed Sunday, with 25 tons of food and supplies parachuted in by Jordan and the UAE.
+Aid airdrops resumed on Sunday, with 25 tons of food and supplies parachuted in by Jordan and the UAE.
 A new pipeline project, led by the UAE, aims to deliver desalinated water from Egypt to 600,000 people along the coast in coming days.

-But incidents continued: at least 10 people were injured by falling aid boxes, and Palestinian health officials said 17 were killed by Israeli fire while waiting for aid.
-The military has not confirmed the claims.
+But incidents continued with at least 10 people injured by falling aid boxes, and Palestinian health officials said 17 were killed by Israeli fire while waiting for aid.

 Meanwhile, U.S. President Donald Trump, speaking from Scotland, said Israel must now determine its next steps following the breakdown of ceasefire talks with Hamas in Doha.